-Keeping ~ 100 adult
+Keeping ~ 100 adult flies in one bottle

-Wide variety of database groups that support Drosophila research
+Wide variety of database groups that support Drosophila research contributes in accelerating the advanced research activities of the user community.

 We maintain approximately 45,000 strains, including mutant strains, genome editing related strains (FlyCas9), RNA interference (RNAi) strains, spontaneous mutant strains of Drosophila wild species, and close relative of Drosophila melanogaster.
 We also have approximately 260,000 different cDNA, genome DNA clones, and Cas9 plasmids.
 The National Institute of Genetics collects, preserves, and provides RNAi and FlyCas 9 lines; Kyoto Institute of Technology is responsible for Drosophila wild strains, mutant strains, genetically modified strains, and cryopreservation of selected strains; and Kyorin University is in charge of wild, mutant and transgenic strains of closely related Drosophila species.
 In Drosophila, approximately 70% of the 13,936 protein coding genes have homology with human genes.
 In addition, gene networks are also conserved.
 Therefore, it has been widely used as a basic research material for diseases in recent years (Nature 542: 246-250, 2017).
 In addition, in species differentiation mechanisms such as lethality, infertility, and sex ratio skewness of interspecific hybrids with closely related species, elucidation by advanced research methods of Drosophila is expected (Trends Genet 33: 68-80, 2017).
 Drosophila is also an advanced research resource for proteome analysis (Nature Genet 38: 1440-1445, 2006).